flectra-hq/documentation-user/accounting/others/analytic/purchases_expenses.rst

 First of all you should create an Analytical account on which you can point all your expenses.
-Enter the accounting app, select :menuselection:`Configuration --> Analytic Accounting --> Analytic Accounts`.
+Enter the accounting app, select :menuselection:`Configuration --> Analytic Accounts`.
 Create a new one.
-In this case we will call it "consulting pack" for our customer Smith.
+In this case we will call it "consulting pack" for our customer Smith&Co.

 .. image:: media/purchase07.png
    :align: center